Travel Report: Angkor Wat, Cambodia.

 Angkor Wat, Cambodia.

-King Suryavarman became obsessed with expanding Angkor Wat, adding more and more residential wings, gardens and strategic military posts.
+King Suryavarman became obsessed with expanding his temple, adding more and more residential wings, gardens and strategic military posts.
 Eventually, it became the centrepiece of the Khmer Empire!

 Described as the very “heart and soul of Cambodia”, today the temple stands as the world’s largest religious monument.
 If you’re wondering just how big that is, I’m talking 500 acres!